Ensembles of Localised Models for Time Series Forecasting: Conclusions and Future Research

 In this paper, we have investigated general methodologies to improve the accuracy of GFMs by better localising them, using clustered ensemble models, ensembles of specialists, and ensembles of local and global models, to adequately address data heterogeneity and control model complexity.
 We have used three base GFMs, namely RNNs, FFNNs, and PR models.

-Across six publicly available datasets, we have shown that ensembling can improve the forecasting accuracy of GFMs trained over heterogeneous time series compared with the non-ensemble models such as GFM Baselines, clustered non-ensemble models and four traditional univariate benchmarks: ETS, ARIMA, TBATS, and DHR-ARIMA.
+Across eight publicly available datasets, we have shown that ensembling can improve the forecasting accuracy of GFMs trained over heterogeneous time series compared with the non-ensemble models such as GFM Baselines, clustered non-ensemble models, two deep learning benchmarks: DeepAR and N-BEATS, and four traditional univariate benchmarks: ETS, ARIMA, TBATS, and DHR-ARIMA, .

 From our experiments, we conclude that the performance of GFMs can be improved by localising them and by properly addressing data heterogeneity during model training.
 We further conclude that ensembling is beneficial if a dataset contains diverse time series.
 Ensembling does not considerably improve the forecasting accuracy for homogeneous datasets, namely the Kaggle web traffic dataset in our experiments, where the GFM Baselines produce better forecasts.
 The forecast combinations that use both global and local model forecasts have provided the best results over many datasets as they incorporate the strengths of both global and local models while mitigating the weaknesses of each other.